What is 508 Compliance and What Does it Entail?

 - Users guides for both tools and software

-What are penalties for failing to meet 508 compliance?
+What are the penalties for failing to meet 508 compliance?

 As an example of this, Noel Nightingale, a blind parent, sued the Seattle Public School system in 2014 after she discovered that many of their websites were not compatible with a screen reader she had been using that converted website contents into brail on another device.
 The National Federation of the Blind was also involved in the lawsuit.
-The Seattle Public School system was forced to settle out of court with Nightingale and The National Federation of the blind, and the costs needed to make appropriate changes to the website, cover court and attorney fees, and hiring and training a new website accessibility coordinator are estimated to be anywhere from $665,000 to $815,000.
+The Seattle Public School system was forced to settle out of court with Nightingale and The National Federation of the blind, and the costs needed to make appropriate changes to the website, cover court and attorney fees, as well as to hire and train a new website accessibility coordinator are estimated to be anywhere from $665,000 to $815,000.

 To give another example, Target stores set a legal precedent in 2008 after agreeing to settle a lawsuit that alleged that the corporation’s website was not accessible to the blind.
-As a result, Target agreed to make sweeping changes to their website, as well as pay $6 million into a “damages fund” for members of the class action lawsuit, and another 3.7 million in attorney fees.
+As a result, Target agreed to make sweeping changes to its website, as well as pay $6 million into a “damages fund” for members of the class-action lawsuit, and another 3.7 million in attorney fees.
 Alternatively, Ms. Dudley, a student at the University of Miami Ohio, sued the university in 2016 on the grounds that their website was not accessible with a screen reader she had been using to complete her studies.
-Although the university denied any legal liability, they still agreed to pay Dudley $108,000 for expenses towards an undergraduate degree at another university, as well as $102,000 for pain and suffering and $50,000 towards her student loans.
+Although the university denied any legal liability, they still agreed to pay Dudley $108,000 for expenses toward an undergraduate degree at another university, as well as $102,000 for pain and suffering and $50,000 for her student loans.